Rural Homes

 Regional Construction Types

-Different traditional construction types require specific understanding.
+Different traditional construction types require different understanding.

 Solid stone walls found throughout Yorkshire, the Cotswolds, and the Lake District rely entirely on breathability.
 Cement pointing forces moisture to exit through stonework rather than mortar joints, causing frost and salt damage to the stone itself.